Winter Haven family claims Walmart kicked young boy with muscular condition out of motorized cart

 The mother claims employees told her child on two different occasions, during the same trip, to get out of the chair despite his pleas.

-Here’s is the mother’s accusation against the Wall-Mart on 355 Cypress Garden Boulevard in Winter Haven:
+Here’s is the mother’s accusation against the Walmart on 355 Cypress Garden Boulevard in Winter Haven:

 “All my friends and family, I have a big favor PLEASE READ!
 Wal-Mart did something very inexcusable to my BABY BOY last night.
 Here is his story...